kevinushey/cronR/README.md

 devtools::install_github("bnosac/cronR")
 ```

-If you want the RStudio add-in to work, also install miniUI and shiny
+If you want the RStudio add-in to work, also install miniUI, shiny and shinyFiles
 ```
 install.packages('miniUI')
 install.packages('shiny')
+install.packages('shinyFiles')
 ```

 Warning